 The club enjoys a good relationship with the Lincoln club, known as "The Prairie Astronomy Club", and we share in many activities such as public star-parties at Mahoney State Park and we co-sponsor the annual "Nebraska Star Party", that is held in at Merritt Reservoir, near Valentine Nebraska.
 This event draws amateurs from all over the country.

-OAS holds monthly Star Parties (outdoor observing sessions) at the club's rural observing site near Weeping Water, Nebraska (weather permitting).
-These events allow members and guests to use our 4+ acres for the pure enjoyment of Astronomy.
+OAS holds monthly Star Parties (outdoor observing sessions) at Lake Zorinsky as part of the Astronomy in the Parks, weather permitting of course.
+OAS has a rural observing site called Astro Park near Weeping Water, Nebraska that is open to members.
+Astro Park is 4+ acres for the pure enjoyment of Astronomy.
 The site contains several member-owned observing buildings and concrete observing pads that allow the members to observe faint deep-sky objects, planets and the Moon without the blinding city lights.